When a student sees his or her grades dropping, it can be tempting for them to get online help.

 In fact, let’s take the example of 12th grade and studying for the SATs…The student faces a great selection of resources without any exterior help to guide him or her in the right direction.

-What should one start with?
-How to find out about good resources?
-How to train to take a test without going through a professional?
 Something important to keep in mind is that free resources are not tailored and adapted to the needs of each student.

 Thus, free academic support tools like studying tools are interesting with students who feel enough distance from their work to know how to integrate them into their personal work routine.